labgrid-project/labgrid/doc/configuration.rst

 :any:`AndroidFastboot`) is instantiated.

-To identify the kernel device which corresponds to a configured `USBResource`, the each existing (and subsequently added) kernel device is matched against the configured resources.
+To identify the kernel device which corresponds to a configured `USBResource`, each existing (and subsequently added) kernel device is matched against the configured resources.
 This is based on a list of `match entries` which must all be tested successfully against the potential kernel device.